HaotianZhangAI4Science/AI-Physics-DrugDiscovery/rdkit_blog/fragmentation/README.md

 I provide the source code here, hope this collection could help you!

-The detailed explanation could be found at `fragmentation.ipynb`
+A detailed explanation could be found at `fragmentation.ipynb`

-In `lead_decomp.py`, I provide a more comprehensive way to decompose molecules
+In `lead_decomp.py`, I provide a more comprehensive way to decompose molecules for linker design. fragment elaboration, scaffold hopping, and side-chain decoration.

 ```python
 from lead_decomp import linker_decomp, fragment_decomp, scaffold_decompo, side_chains_decomp